Charles Alfred Anderson

-Charles Alfred "Andy" Anderson (June 6, 1902 – January 9, 1990) was an American geologist.
-He was the chief geologist of the United States Geological Survey from 1959 to 1964.
+Charles Alfred "Andy" Anderson (June 6, 1902 – January 9, 1990) was an American geologist and petrographer whose research focused on ore deposits, volcanic geology, and Precambrian terranes.
+He served as chief geologist of the United States Geological Survey (USGS) from 1959 to 1964.

-Early life
+Early life and education

-Anderson attended Pomona College, graduating in 1924.
-He earned his doctorate from the University of California, Berkeley in 1928.
+Anderson was born in Bloomington, California.
+He graduated from Pomona College in 1924 with a degree in geology and received his Ph.D. from the University of California, Berkeley in 1928.
+His doctoral work examined copper deposits in Plumas County, California.

-Career

-Anderson taught at UC Berkeley for 14 years.
-He began a career with the United States Geological Survey in 1942, and was its chief geologist from 1959 to 1964.
+Academic career